-This section of the City and County of San Francisco's (the City) Comprehensive Annual Financial Report (CAFR) presents a narrative overview and analysis of the financial activities of the City for the year ended June 30, 2017.
+This section of the City and County of San Francisco's (the City) basic financial statements presents a narrative overview and analysis of the financial activities of the City for the year ended June 30, 2017.
 We encourage readers to consider the information presented here in conjunction with additional information in our transmittal letter.
 Certain amounts presented as fiscal year 2015-16 summarized comparative financial information in the basic financial statements have been reclassified to conform to the presentation in the fiscal year 2016-17 basic financial statements.